open-dash/smartthings-api-smartapp/smartapps/opendash/open-dash.src/README.md

 * Save / Update SmartApp
 * In IDE live logging you should now see a testing URL, grab that for testing the endpoints
 * Test each endpoint per the documentation adding the endpoint path before the "?access_token" in the URL via POSTMAN or other methods
+* Keep Live Logging Window open and share any logs with the team that might be a problem.
+Remember to remove your TOKEN from any submitted logs unless you are comfortable with someone accessing your system

 NOTE: Do NOT share your testing URL, this grants irrevocable access to your smartapp install.
 The only way to revoke this token is to uninstall the smartapp.